Alchaph/SoundScore/README.md

 ## Timo, Marc, Damian & Nevio

 ### Git
-- Jeden Tag mindestens 1 Commit.
+- At least 1 commit everyday.

-  Push:
+  #### Push:
-- Pull branch from Main in your Branch
+- Pull branch from Main to your Branch
 - Fix Conflict
-- [Senior] checks Code (Review)
+- "Senior" checks Code (Review)
-- Push Branch in Main
+- Push Branch to Main

-  Commit:
+  #### Commit:
-- Commit Message short description of the Changes
+- Commit Message should be a short description of the Changes
 - Control Commit-Files after unecesary Files